 In order to achieve this, we needed to create content that would show RBS’s ability to offer a fulfilling career to candidates.
 The early careers programme would offer candidates permanent roles, if they met the required performance standards.

 Through a comprehensive research analysis, we discovered a key insight: strong stories that fuse personality with diverse messaging resonated best with RBS’s different target personas.
 These can be fun, quirky or serious, depending on the nature of the message.

 Our key themes to convey in content included:

 Insights on social media showed that platforms like LinkedIn and Facebook had no character limit.
 Yet, shorter posts drove greater engagement.
 On Twitter, we knew to aim for 100-character posts with images, as this maximised performance.

 To deliver a compelling solution, we created an online journey that used social media platforms to allow the audience to explore all the pathways offered by RBS.
 The design was youthful and relevant.

 We focused on graduates who didn’t know what career paths to take or how best to use their degree.
-So, we included success stories from current RBS grads.
+So, we included success stories from current RBS graduates.